 I'm going to try and keep today's Journal post short and sweet as I've got lots of things on my plate today.
-Lunch with friends, appointments, some afternoon hockey, bottling my recent homebrewed beer creation... just regular stuff.
+Lunch with friends, some annoying appointments to keep, some afternoon hockey, bottling my recent homebrewed beer creation... just regular stuff.
 I might even try to get a YouTube video out there.
-Since putting these recent Journal posts together a few have got in touch to give me a hard time about that which seems fair enough.
+Since putting these recent journal posts together a few people have got in touch to give me a hard time about that which seems fair enough.
 It's definitely been a while since the last update!

 Overall we're still in the midst of slow summer markets but the trading isn't really that bad at all.
 Sure, I'm having to wait a bit longer sometimes for setups or to let trades play out but there's nothing wrong with exercising some extra patience once in a while.
 Patience is kind of like a muscle in that way - the more you use it the easier it becomes the next time.

 After a while most experienced traders have no issue just waiting things out and sitting on their hands if they need to.
-After all, they know that sometimes the best position for maintaining profitability is having no position at all.
+After all, they know that sometimes the best trading position for building and maintaining profitability is simply not having a position at all.